esbmc/esbmc/src/python-frontend/README.md

 1. Generating an Abstract Syntax Tree (AST) in JSON format.
 2. Annotating the AST with type information.
-3. Translating Python statements into a set of symbols in the irep format.
+3. Translating Python statements into a set of symbols in the Intermediate Representation (IRep) format.

 The ESBMC backend finalizes the conversion by performing symbolic execution on the GOTO program, producing instructions in Single Static Assignment (SSA) form.
 Following symbolic execution, we generate a first-order logic formula, which an SMT solver discharges. </br></br>